 6. Live indoors or outdoors

 Rabbits are adaptable.
 They can live outdoors in a cosy rabbit hutch and secure run, or they can live indoors as part of the family.
 The popularity of house rabbits is growing, and more and more rabbits have an indoor lifestyle.
-Either way, the whole family can get involved with setting up the perfect bunny space, whether that’s an indoor rabbit cage and rabbit-proofed room or an outdoor rabbit hutch and run.
+Either way, the whole family can get involved with setting up the perfect bunny space, whether that’s an indoor rabbit cage and a rabbit-proofed room, or an outdoor rabbit hutch and run.

 Image credit @ronnietheminilop